-A site visit was conducted on July 28, 2023 by an SOI-qualified Archaeologist.
+A site visit was conducted on August 31, 2023, by an SOI-qualified Archaeologist.
 Record reviews and research were conducted at the SHPO and the Instituto de Cultura Puertorriqueña (ICP) to determine if any archaeologically sensitive resources could be present within a 0.5-mile radius.

-The results of the Record Search and the Site Inspection indicate that there are no historic properties or cultural resources within the 0.50-mile radius study area or within the project Area of Potential Effect (APE).
+The results of the record search and the site inspection indicate that there are no historic properties or cultural resources within the 0.50-mile radius study area or within the project Area of Potential Effect (APE).
 Based on the results of the historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the APE.

-The determination was submitted to SHPO by PRDOH for concurrence on October 16, 2023, and SHPO concurred with the No Historic Properties Affected determination on November 28, 2023.
+The determination was submitted to SHPO by PRDOH for concurrence on December 1, 2023, and SHPO concurred with the No Historic Properties Affected determination on December 5, 2023.
+No further evaluation is required.
+The project is in compliance with the National Historic Preservation Act.